|Natural Gas & Water Access Program

 - How much property does the Commission own or control which could be used for natural gas leasing or water access opportunities?

 The Commission has approximately 43,000 acres of Commonwealth property under its control.
 Of that, the Commission estimates that about 14,000 acres have the potential to be developed under the Natural Gas Leasing and Water Access programs.

 - Is there a publicly available map showing the locations of Commission properties?

 - What are the revenue estimates for the two programs?

 The Commission has established preliminary revenue estimates, but they are not publicly available.
 Revenue estimates are a key factor in contract negotiations, and releasing them could adversely impact the Commission’s ability to secure the greatest benefits for its customers.
-However, the Commission estimates that enough revenue can be generated to help fund high priority infrastructure needs, including high-hazard dam repairs.

 - How will revenues generated by the two programs be used?

 Revenues generated from these projects will be used to fund agency priority projects.